Back to all blogs

 1. Rule out the basics: See your GP for standard NHS screenings (anaemia, coeliac, etc.).

-2. Track and Trace: Keep a 14-day diary of food, symptoms, and sleep.
+2. Track and Trace: Keep a 14 days diary of food, symptoms, and sleep.

-3. Broaden the Scope: If symptoms persist, consider a comprehensive panel (including T3 and Antibodies) to get a more detailed "snapshot" for your healthcare professional.
+3. Broaden the Scope: If symptoms persist, consider a comprehensive panel (including T3 and Antibodies) to get a detailed snapshot for your healthcare professional.

 FAQ